 - On the first line of the Excel file, I put the names of the companies that I will be analyzing.

-- Now comes the fun part – go ahead and add a √ symbol each time a company has the mentioned feature, and the Χ symbol if the company doesn’t have the mentioned feature.
+- Now comes the fun part!
+Go ahead and add a √ symbol each time a company has the mentioned feature, and the Χ symbol if the company doesn’t have the mentioned feature.

-To avoid visiting each website two times, I like to start with the first company, add all its products and features, add the √ symbol to each one of them (because I took them all from the first company’s website.
+To avoid visiting each website two times, I like to start with the first company, add all its products and features, and add the √ symbol to each one of them.
+Because I took them all from the first company’s website.

-As you can see, I mark a row in orange if all companies happen to have the same exact feature or product, which helps me see that we shouldn’t rely on it if we want to obtain a competitive advantage.
+As you can see, I mark a row in orange if all companies happen to have the same exact feature or product.
+This helps me see that we shouldn’t rely on it if we want to obtain a competitive advantage.

 I will leave a link to download the template in the end of the article, along with the others ones.